IT Security Measures to Take Before Hiring Technology Developers

 - Carry out an on-site investigation to understand how quality control is implemented, what the security policies state and how they are put into play.

-- Find out what third-party providers can be involved into your project development.
+- Find out what third-party providers can be involved in your project development.

-- Examine the vendor insurance coverage and future business prospects.
+- Examine vendor insurance coverage and future business prospects.

-- Eliminate hidden costs by clarifying rates, scope of work, etc.
+- Eliminate hidden costs by clarifying rates, the scope of work, etc.

 When it comes to software development, security testing plays a huge role in eliminating future data leak risks.
 Therefore, all major security requirements must be discussed in advance and clearly described in the contract.